For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 Latter-day Saints (Mormons)

 Members of The Church of Jesus Christ of Latter-day Saints follow the Word of Wisdom, a health code that prohibits alcohol alongside tobacco, coffee, and tea.
-The church hasn't issued official guidance on trace-alcohol beverages, leaving members to exercise personal judgment.
+Members vary widely in how they apply the Word of Wisdom to trace-alcohol products.

 Jehovah's Witnesses

-Jehovah's Witnesses permit moderate alcohol consumption but strongly discourage drunkenness, which they consider a serious sin.
-There's no prohibition on AF drinks.
-Members who choose them for health or personal reasons face no doctrinal issue.
+Jehovah's Witnesses do not prohibit alcohol but discourage drunkenness.
+There is no prohibition on AF drinks; members who choose them for health or personal reasons face no doctrinal issue.
+The emphasis is moderation and self-control rather than abstinence, and AF options fit comfortably within those principles.

 Christian Scientists